Skip to Content

 This step will import an ESRI shapefile or optionally a GeoJSON file containing points of interest in the city of Waterloo Ontario.
 The ESRI shapefile import will result in a table while the JSON import will result in a JSON Collection.
 In the following step, a search will be performed to return the closest points of interest to the Delta hotel located in Waterloo.

-1. At the ARCGIS Hub, search for Points of Interest in Waterloo.
+1. At the ARCGIS Hub, search for Points of Interest Waterloo.
 Scroll through the results and choose the selection below.

 Search